venkatadri-ch/IDS-SIEM-Integration-for-Intrusion-Detection/README.md

   ### STEPS

-  I’ll be installing and configuring Splunk’s universal forwarder, Snort in the ubuntu virtual machine as well as a Splunk enterpriser server in windows from scratch in the following steps
+  I’ll be installing and configuring Splunk’s universal forwarder, Snort in the ubuntu virtual machine as well as a Splunk enterpriser server in windows from scratch in the following steps.

+  ## NOTE: The actual integration of Snort with the real-time monitoring SIEM solution begins at Step 11.
+Up to Step 10, we will focus on building the real-time monitoring SIEM solution

   ### Step 1
   ## Downloading and Installing splunk enterpriser